Latest Admissions Information Click to get info

 Children being educated outside their normal age group Click to get info

-The governing body of schools responsible for their own admissions (academies, voluntary-aided, foundation and free schools) are ultimately responsible for making this decision for applications made to their school.
+The governing body of schools responsible for their own admissions (academies, voluntary-aided, foundation and free schools) is ultimately responsible for making this decision for applications made to their school.

 Related documents Click to get info